raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### deterministic pushdown automata

-We can, of course, write a recognizer for balanced parentheses in JavaScript, or a Turing Machine (don't worry, we won't write a Turing Machine today).
-But javaScript can do almost anything, write pattern matching engines, perform search-and-replace on strings...

-It is interesting to stay small, and ask ourselves, "What is the simplest form of machine that can recognize balanced parentheses?"
+We now know that "balanced parentheses" cannot be recognized with one of the simplest possible computing machines, a finite state automaton.
+This leads us to ask, "What is the simplest form of machine that can recognize balanced parentheses?"

-Luckily, we don't have to work this out from first principles.
 Computer scientists have studied this and related problems, and there are a few ideal machines that are more powerful than a DFA, but less powerful than a Turing Machine.

-All of them have some mechanism for encoding an infinite number of states by adding some form of "external state" to the machine's existing "internal state."[^inf] This is very much like a program in a von Neumann machine.
-Leaving out self-modifying code, the position of the program counter is a program's internal state, while memory that it reads and writes is its external state.
+All of them have some mechanism for encoding an infinite number of states by adding some form of "external state" to the machine's existing "internal state."This is very much like a program in a von Neumann machine.
+Leaving out self-modifying code, the position of the program counter is a program's internal state, while memory that it reads and writes is its external state.[^inf]

 [^inf]: No matter how a machine is organized, if it has a finite number of states, it cannot recognized balanced parenthese by our proof above.
 Fr example, if we modify our DFA to allow an on/off flag for each state, and we have a finite number of states, our machine is not more powerful than a standard DFA, it is just more compact: Its definition is `log2` the size of a standard DFA, but it still has a finite number of possible different states.

-The simplest machine that adds external state, which we might think of as being one step more powerful than a DFA, is a [Deterministic Pushdown Automaton][pa], or "DPA."
-A DPA is very much like our Deterministic Finite Automa, but it adds a potentially infinite stack as its external state.
+The simplest machine that adds external state, which we might think of as being one step more powerful than a DFA, is called a [Deterministic Pushdown Automaton][pa], or "DPA."
+A DPA is very much like our Deterministic Finite Automaton, but it adds an expandable stack as its external state.

 [pa]: https://en.wikipedia.org/wiki/Pushdown_automaton

 There are several classes of Pushdown Automata, depending upon what they are allowed to do with the stack.
 A Deterministic Pushdown Automaton has the simplest and least powerful capability:

-1. When deciding what to do, while a DFA matches only the current token, a DPA matches the current token, the value of the top of the stack, or both.
+1. When a DPA matches the current token, the value of the top of the stack, or both.
-2. The only thing a DFA can do as a result of examining the current token is halt or select the next state.
-A DPA can halt or choose the next state, and it can also push a symbol onto the top of the stack, pop the current symbol off the top of the stack, or replace the top symbol on the stack.
+2. A DPA can halt or choose the next state, and it can also push a symbol onto the top of the stack, pop the current symbol off the top of the stack, or replace the top symbol on the stack.

 If a deterministic pushdown automata can recognize a language, the language is known as a [deterministic context-free language].
 Is "balanced parentheses" a deterministic context-free language?